App Development: User Guide

 • The data binding also follows a hierarchical breakdown closely mapped with the data structure that feeds data to the view.

-• each view can have its own data source (API) or it can inherit data from its parent view.
+• Each view can have its own data source (API) or it can inherit data from its parent view.

 Spend some time closely examining the WEB-APPLICATION properties screenshot below.
-You will define the application-level behaviour and controls here.
+You will define the application-level behavior and controls here.
 This also gives you an idea of the amount of work automatically handles for you.

 WEB-APPLICATION properties .